a-morales/kwm/README.md

 In addition to this, for *Kwm* to work properly, the user also has to compile *Kwmc* and place it in the path.
 Simply run the build.sh script located in the *kwmc* folder, and move / symlink the binary.

+If *Kwm* is added to the path, a launcher script is necessary because it tries to load hotkeys.so from the executables working-directory.

+Example launcher script to be placed in the path instead of the *Kwm* binary.

+    #!/bin/bash
+    pushd /path/to/kwm
+    ./kwm
+    popd

+The reason for this is that hotkeys.cpp can edited and rebuild separately, and *Kwm* will reload this library without having to be restarted and so hotkeys can be edited live.

 ## Configuration:

 The default configuration file is `$HOME/.kwmrc` and is a script that contains *Kwmc* commands